Low Income Health Care Card

 How long you need to have been a resident

-If you hold of one of the visas mentioned above, you must have been living in Australia for 104 weeks before you can get a card.
+If you hold of one of the visas mentioned above, you must have lived in Australia for 104 weeks before you can get a card.

 What may be different